KathyReid/driver-go-zwave/README.md

-#Ninja Sphere Go zwave Driver
+#Ninja Sphere Go Zwave Driver

 ##Building
-Run `make` in the directory of the driver
+Run `make` in the directory of the driver.

-or to develop on mac and run on the sphere
-`GOOS=linux GOARCH=arm go build -o driver-go-zwave main.go driver.go version.go && scp driver-go-zwave ninja@ninjasphere.local:~/`

-##Running
-Run `./bin/driver-go-zwave` from the `bin` directory after building
+Note that because this driver depends on a C++ component, a cross-compile on OSX to produce the linux/arm executeble is not possible.
+To build the linux/arm target, execute the build natively on a linux/arm host.